smithjason/shift_code_challenge/README.txt

 POST /customers/:id/requests

   Creates a new request attached to a customer given their id.
-Returns a JSON object with the newly created request's id, the customer's id, and the requst's status.
+Returns a JSON object with the newly created request's id, the customer's id, and the request's status.

 WHY RUBY & SINATRA?